Dimitrie Cariagdi

-Dimitrie Cariagdi (1815–October 9, 1894) was a Romanian politician.
+Dimitrie Cariagdi (1815 – October 9, 1894) was a Wallachian and later Romanian politician and lawyer.

 He studied in his native country, completing his education at the University of Paris.
 Returning home in 1838, Cariagdi joined the magistracy, eventually becoming state's attorney.
-In June 1865, after several years of political involvement, he was named Justice Minister under Nicolae Crețulescu, serving until the following February.
+In June 1865, after several years of political involvement, he was named Justice Minister under Nicolae Kretzulescu, serving until the following February.
 In December 1870, he took on the same role under Ion Ghica, remaining until March 1871.
 He served numerous terms as deputy and senator.

 Cariagdi joined the National Liberal Party.
 In December 1878, he was elected Mayor of Bucharest.
 His chief achievement was a public works project for managing the Dâmbovița River.
 He served until 1883.